wssbck/chillout-data-engineerin/iceberg/README.md

 ### Running and Testing

-Run the entire stack using Docker Compose:
+The Docker Compose stack can be started with:

 ```sh
 ./drun
 ```

-After the stack is up, following services can be accessed in the browser:
+After the stack is up, following UIs can be accessed in the browser:

 - the Jupyter environment at http://localhost:8888, with notebooks in `/_notebooks/`
 - the Trino UI at http://localhost:8080 (any user name will do)
 - the Nessie UI at http://localhost:19120
 - the MinIO console at http://localhost:9001 (user: `minioadmin`, password: `minioadmin`)

-To verify that everything works, try executing cells in the notebook called `00_test.ipynb`, one by one.
+To verify that everything works, try executing cells in the notebook called `00_test_and_prepare.ipynb`, one by one.

 ### Cleanup